Tenuous links to Dr Strangelove aside, I’ve made worrying an art form.

-Join Facebook Groups and get involved on LinkedIn and Twitter.
+Join Facebook Groups.
+Get involved on LinkedIn and post on Twitter.
 Mix with peers, pick up valuable advice and give some too.
-You might even find a someone who needs your services.
-Heck, get out of the house and network in person!
+You might even find someone who needs your services.
+Oh, and get out of the house and network in person!

-Find potential clients on directories, online or by walking around local shops and trading estates.
+Find potential clients on directories and online, then email them.
+Or go for a walk around local shops and trading estates.
 There are hidden gems everywhere!

 Quiet times are the perfect opportunity to do all of the above.